podgajny/Notary/docs/prd-vercel-deployment.md

 ## Functional Requirements

-1. **Vercel Project Setup**: The Notary-web app must be connected to a Vercel project with automatic Git integration.
+1. **Vercel Project Setup**: The Notary app must be connected to a Vercel project with automatic Git integration.

 2. **Build Configuration**: Vercel must successfully build the Vue 3 + Vite application using the existing `npm run build` command.

 3. **Production Deployment**:
    - Production deployments must trigger automatically when code is pushed to the main branch
-   - Production deployment must be accessible via a stable Vercel-provided domain (e.g., `notary-web-xyz.vercel.app`)
+   - Production deployment must be accessible via a stable Vercel-provided domain (e.g., `notary-xyz.vercel.app`)

 4. **Preview Deployments**:
    - Preview deployments must be created for all feature branches